Origho-precious/Origho-precious/README.md

 # Hi there 👋, I'm Origho Precious

 I'm a Frontend developer based in Portharcourt, Nigeria.
 I build interactive Web Apps with beautiful User Interfaces, and I have an eye for design.
+When I'm not coding, You'd either see me watching football or Playing football or playing video games.

-# SKILLS
+## SKILLS -
+I build on the frontend with these:

-## Technical
+### Technical
 - HTML
 - CSS(Sass)
 - Bootstrap